Wadebridge School Uniform

-Students have a choice of a jumper, cardigan or tank top all of which have the school badge on.
+Students have a choice of a jumper or cardigan both of which have the school badge on.
 All items are 100% cotton with the fit of the jumpers being different for boys and girls.
 These items are all available from our supplier Wovina in Bodmin.
 The uniform can be ordered on-line at www.wovina.com, or by post using the Uniform Order Form which is available on the school website or from the school reception, or by telephoning Wovina direct on 01208 73484.
-We understand that children often wear a sweatshirt or hoodie as an “outside” coat, however these must be removed on entering the buildings and not worn in lesson or as a replacement for their school jumper otherwise they may be kept until the end of the day.
+We understand that children often wear a sweatshirt or hoodie as an “outside” coat, however, these must be removed on entering the buildings and not worn in lesson or as a replacement for their school jumper otherwise they may be kept until the end of the day.

-Year 7 - 10 continue to use the Wadebridge School Tie (available from Wovina and from School priced at £4.00), but Year 11 have a special tie which is voted for by the year group, the sales of which contribute to the students’ prom fund.
-The Year 11 tie is only available from School and is issued to students at the beginning of September.
+Year 7 - 10 continue to use the Wadebridge School clip-on style tie (available from Wovina and from School priced at £4.00), but Year 11 have a special tie which is voted for by the year group, the sales of which contribute to the students’ prom fund.
+The Year 11 tie is only available from School and students purchase them annually.
 Replacement ties are also available from the School office.
 We are very proud of our students and their achievements, and occasionally other ties (such as county awards) are permitted, but this will need to be discussed with the Key Stage Leader.

 Trousers & Skirts